-- Bridges with a fill depth greater than A/2 (using A as defined in WSBIS Item 1340 Structure Length) shall be considered buried structures and are coded as culverts. - Concrete Boxes with or without roadway fill are coded as culverts. - Circular and arch shaped structures with fill are coded as culverts. - For Culverts, code Deck, Superstructure and Substructure (WSBIS Items 1663, 1671, and 1676) as 9. - Code Bridge Rails and Transitions (WSBIS Items 1684 and 1685) N if there is sufficient roadway fill that there is no attachment to the structure.
+- Any structure subject to the NTIS shall not be coded as a culvert but rather as a tunnel. - Culverts always carry water, to distinguish them from tunnels which never carry water.
+There is one exception: if a tunnel-like structure is subject to NBIS based on the roadway above and the clear span, but is NOT subject to NTIS, it shall be coded as a culvert even if it doesn't carry water. - Tunnel-like pedestrian or animal undercrossings not subject to either the NTIS or NBIS shall be coded as tunnels, not culverts. - Detention Vaults shall be coded as culverts. - Concrete Boxes (continuous 4-sided) with or without roadway fill that carry water are coded as culverts. - Circular and arch shaped structures with fill that carry water are coded as culverts. - Other structures that carry water with a fill depth greater than B/2 (using B as defined in WSBIS Item 1340 Structure Length) shall be considered buried structures and are coded as culverts.
+For the purpose of this guideline, fill depth shall be the minimum depth under the roadway including the usable shoulders. - For Culverts, code Deck, Superstructure and Substructure (WSBIS Items 1663, 1671, and 1676) as 9. - Code Bridge Rails and Transitions (WSBIS Items 1684 and 1685) N if there is sufficient roadway fill that there is no attachment to the structure.
 Guardrails and Terminals (WSBIS Items 1686 and 1687) are to be coded 0 or 1 as appropriate. - When inspecting culverts, document the depth of the fill on both ends of the culvert.
 For cases where there is a significant amount of fill compared to the span length of the culvert, or total length of culverts where there are multiple barrels, estimate and document the depth of fill.